 If you are working on a group project using software such as Google Docs, make sure to download and save a version to Microsoft Word or Pages before you upload and submit.

-Sometimes Google Docs formatting looks different than how it will look on Word, and you’ll save yourself the potential of losing points for messy or unclear formatting.
+Sometimes Google Docs formatting looks different from how it will look on Word, and you’ll save yourself the potential of losing points for messy or unclear formatting.

 Make sure you know who in your group is responsible for uploading the paper or presentation, or whether you all are, and that each person’s name is on it.
 Easy organization saves your teacher time and likely earns you more points on the project.